apocalyptech/pywhoishistory/README.md

 - A fully-featured web frontend.
 This has to be configured on the shell to get into cron/whatever anyway, and the CLI is almost certainly where 95% of my interaction will be.
+- Note that this software wasn't really written with any kind of scalability in mind.
+With the default 30-second delay between lookups, you'd be able to process at most 120 domains in a single hour.  whois isn't always the most reliable service to query, too, so you'd doubtless start encountering frequent timeouts and the like, with that many.
+My personal use case for this is very unlikely to ever exceed one or two dozen domains, so that doesn't bother me, but a smarter system would probably need to be put in place to make this properly scalable.

 License
 =======